Wired Connection Klipper Configuration

 -

-Ensure the data cable connecting the lower-level machine to the host machine has data transmission capabilities.
+Please ensure that the data cable connecting the lower-level machine to the host machine has data transfer functionality.

 -

-After SSH connecting to the host machine, enter
+After SSH connecting to the host machine, input

 lsusb